Cervix: Cancer

 In 2008, cervical cancer was the third-most common cancer in women worldwide, with rates varying geographically from less than one to more than 50 cases per 100,000 women.
 It is a leading cause of cancer-related death in poor countries, where delayed diagnosis leading to poor outcomes is common.
-The introduction of routine screening has resulted in fewer cases of (and deaths from) cervical cancer, however this has mainly taken place in developed countries.
+The introduction of routine screening has resulted in fewer cases of (and deaths from) cervical cancer; this has mainly taken place in developed countries.
 Most developing countries have limited or no screening, and 85% of the global burden occurs there.

 Cervical cancer nearly always involves human papillomavirus (HPV) infection.
 HPV is a virus with numerous strains, several of which predispose to precancerous changes in the cervical epithelium, particularly in the transformation zone, which is the most common area for cervical cancer to start.
 HPV vaccines, such as Gardasil and Cervarix, reduce the incidence of cervical cancer, by inoculating against the viral strains involved in cancer development.

 Potentially precancerous changes in the cervix can be detected by cervical screening, using methods including a Pap smear (also called a cervical smear), in which epithelial cells are scraped from the surface of the cervix and examined under a microscope.
 The colposcope, an instrument used to see a magnified view of the cervix, was invented in 1925.
 The Pap smear was developed by Georgios Papanikolaou in 1928.
 A LEEP procedure using a heated loop of platinum to excise a patch of cervical tissue was developed by Aurel Babes in 1927.
 In some parts of the developed world, including the UK, the Pap test has been superseded with liquid-based cytology.

-An inexpensive, cost-effective and practical alternative in poorer countries is visual inspection with acetic acid (VIA).
-Instituting and sustaining cytology-based programs in these regions can be difficult, due to the need for trained personnel, equipment and facilities and difficulties in follow-up.
+An inexpensive, cost-effective, and practical alternative in poorer countries is visual inspection with acetic acid (VIA).
+Instituting and sustaining cytology-based programs in these regions can be difficult, due to the need for trained personnel, equipment, and facilities and difficulties in follow-up.
 With VIA, results and treatment can be available on the same day.
 As a screening test, VIA is comparable to cervical cytology in accurately identifying precancerous lesions.

 A result of dysplasia is usually further investigated, such as by taking a cone biopsy, which may also remove the cancerous lesion.
 Cervical intraepithelial neoplasia is a possible result of the biopsy and represents dysplastic changes that may eventually progress to invasive cancer.
 Most cases of cervical cancer are detected in this way, without having caused any symptoms.
 When symptoms occur, they may include vaginal bleeding, discharge, or discomfort.